la2050/challenge/_2021/learn/fa-mli-inc.md

   determine if the program produced its intended effect on students life without crime.
 Results from the surveys will be shared as a Progress Report with Program staff and any My LA2050200 appointed evaluator.
-Approximately how many people will be directly impacted by this proposal?: '325' Approximately how many people will be indirectly impacted by this proposal?: '4500' Please describe the broader impact of your proposal.: >- Our program reduces the number of youth involved in the justice system by preventing them from going in to begin with.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '325' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4500' Describe how Los Angeles County will be different if your work is successful.: >- Our program reduces the number of youth involved in the justice system by preventing them from going in to begin with.
 At Locke High, we engage with campus security and administrators in an effort to provide alternative methods